HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 title: Fonts
 description: Fonts chapter of the 2020 Web Almanac covering where fonts are loaded from, font formats, font loading performance, variable fonts and color fonts.
 authors: [raphlinus, jpamental]
-reviewers: [RoelN, svgeesus, davelab6, rsheeter]
+reviewers: [RoelN, svgeesus, davelab6, rsheeter, mandymichael]
 analysts: [AbbyTsai]
 translators: []
 jpamental_bio: Designer, tinkerer, typographer.
 Author of Responsive Typography, Invited Expert to the W3C, and 10yrs+ experience focused on better typography on the web.